oznurdemir/flexible_calendar_widget/README.md

 - **Date selection**: Users can easily select a date by tapping on the desired day.
 - **Month navigation**: Navigate between months using intuitive back and forward buttons.
 - **Responsive design**: Adaptable to various screen sizes with a user-friendly layout.
+- **Multiple language support**: The calendar widget supports different languages, allowing users to select their preferred language for a better experience.

 ## Getting started